Anybody can give data, but not everyone can give advice.

 At Coleman Insights, we encourage our clients to be Outside Thinkers.
 For example, we believe:

-• Listening should fit into existing habits, rather than trying to
+• Brand usage should fit into existing habits, rather than trying to

 change habits

-• Audio brands should fulfill the needs and expectations listeners have of their respective brands
+• Brands should fulfill the needs and expectations their customers have of them

 • Brand building should be done based on the Image Pyramid